Multifidelity Deep Operator Networks For Data-Driven and Physics-Informed Problems: Data-driven multifidelity DeepONets

 \subsection{Ice-sheet modeling}

 To provide an example of the data-driven multifidelity method applied to complex problems, here we consider ice-sheet modeling.
 Ice-sheet models are an important component of earth system models and are critical for computing projections of sea-level rise.
 In order to quantify the uncertainty of sea-level projections, the ice-sheet models need to be evaluated a large number of times.
-At present, the high computational cost of these models hinders the ability to perform uncertainty quantification and DeepONets can be used to overcome this issue by generating inexpensive surrogates of ice-sheet models.
+The basal friction field, $\beta(x, y)$, is the friction coefficient measured between the ice-sheet and the bedrock under the ice-sheet.
+It is one of the biggest controls on ice velocity, and cannot be measured directly so it is typically estimated by solving a PDE-constrained optimization problem \cite[e.g.][]{perego2014} to assimilate observation of the surface ice velocity.
+As a result, the basal friction field is affected by both uncertainties in the observations and in the uncertainties in the model.
+One research goal is to perform uncertainty quantification in the ice-sheet evolution and mass change as a result \textcolor{black}{of} the uncertainty of $\beta$.
+This requires the solution of the ice-sheet models for a large number of samples of $\beta$.
+At present, the high computational cost of these models hinders the ability to perform uncertainty quantification, and DeepONets can be used to overcome this issue by generating inexpensive surrogates of ice-sheet models.
+In our recent work, \cite{he2023hybrid}, we have trained single fidelity DeepONets to create an efficient hybrid method, which accelerates calculations of the ice-sheet velocity for a given $\beta$ field and allows for fast computations for an ensemble of basal friction fields.
+However, training a single fidelity DeepONet as in \cite{he2023hybrid} requires a great deal of outputs from existing computational models, which is expensive to generate.
+In \textcolor{black}{the present} work, we will discuss how multifidelity DeepONets can use a small amount of data generated by more accurate high-fidelity models, coupled with large amounts of data generated by less accurate models, to accurately predict the ice-sheet velocity.
 The proposed multifidelity DeepOnet framework can be used to leverage the available hierarchy of ice-sheet models~\cite[e.g.][]{Dukowicz2010,perego2012,robinson2022} of different fidelity and cost, and significantly reduce the cost of generating model data.
-This hierarchy of models is based on different approximations of the Stokes equation that exploit the shallow nature of ice sheets (see Appendix \ref{sec:ice_models}).
-In this work we will focus on two ice-sheet models, the low-fidelity (zeroth-order\footnote{Here the order of an approximation refers to the order of the terms, with respect to the aspect-ratio (thickness over horizontal length) of an ice sheet, that are retained in the approximation}) \emph{Shallow Shelf Approximation} (SSA)~\cite{morland_johnson_1980}, and the higher-fidelity model, \emph{MOno-Layer Higher-Order model} (MOLHO)~\cite{dosSantos2022}.
-In addition to considering different models, we will also consider the same model at different resolutions.
+This hierarchy of models is based on different approximations of the Stokes equation that exploit the shallow nature of ice-sheets (see \ref{sec:ice_models}).
+In this work we will focus on two ice-sheet models, the low-fidelity (zeroth-order\footnote{Here the order of an approximation refers to the order of the terms, with respect to the aspect-ratio (thickness over horizontal length) of an ice-sheet, that are retained in the approximation}) \emph{Shallow Shelf Approximation} (SSA)~\cite{morland_johnson_1980}, and the higher-fidelity model, \emph{MOno-Layer Higher-Order model} (MOLHO)~\cite{dosSantos2022}.
+In addition to considering different models, we will also consider the same model at different resolutions. xA more general discussion of applying single fidelity DeepONets to ice-sheet modeling, including the computational models used in this work, is available in \cite{he2023hybrid}.